thufschmitt/tix-papers/context/nix/general-presentation.md

 records and a notion of type at runtime (with functions such as `isInt` which returns `true` if and only if its argument is an integer).
 Additionally, it is untyped (not really by choice, but more because of a lack of time at its beginning.
-The original author itself considers that "Nix won't be complete until it has static typing" [@nixIssue14].
+The original author himself considers that "Nix won't be complete until it has static typing" [@nixIssue14].

-Adding a type-system to this language has several objectives:
+Adding a type-system to this language would be an improvement on several
+aspects:

-- \texttt{nixpkgs}, the Nix package collection is today several hundreds of thousands of lines of code, which a sometimes very complex structure.
+- \texttt{nixpkgs}, the Nix package collection is today several hundreds of thousands of lines of code, with some really complex parts.
   The absence of typing makes every non-trivial modification particularly complicated and dangerous.